onideen/aggregator/README.md

 2.2.
 Login
 On your first screen you can chose to log in to either Facebook or Twitter.
 If you chose Facebook, you go through the login process and your Facebook wall will then be displayed.
-If you press the settings button you can then chose to go back to the settings page and log out of Facebook, or you can direct to your twitter feed.
+If you press the settings button you can then chose to go back to the settings page and log out of Facebook, or you can direct to your Twitter feed.
 Here a Twitter Login button will be displayed.
 If you chose Twitter in the fist screen, you will be directed to the same Twitter feed as in the approach above.
-By clicking the Twitter Login button you will be directed through twitter login and then be directed back to the Twitter feed.
+By clicking the Twitter Login button you will be directed through Twitter login and then be directed back to the Twitter feed.

 ---------------------------------------
 3.Problems